guanjieshen/databricks-uniform-sync/README.md

 >Make sure the client id and client secret are saved, as the library will need this to connect to create the catalog integration.

- Using the Service Principal created above, add the following permissions for the Service Principal to any catalogs that will need to be syncronized to Snowflake Horizon.
+ Using the Service Principal created above, add the following permissions for the Service Principal to any catalogs that will need to be synchronized to Snowflake Horizon.

 - EXTERNAL USE SCHEMA
 - SELECT